Venues of the 1992 Winter Olympics: After the Olympics

 La Plagne hosted the skeleton part of the FIBT World Championships in 1993.
 The venue was part of Annecy's unsuccessful bid for the 2018 Winter Olympics in July 2011.
 If selected, La Plagne would have hosted the bobsleigh, luge, and skeleton events.

 Val-d'Isère hosted the FIS Alpine World Ski Championships in 2009.
 The venue continues to host be a host of the annual FIS Alpine Ski World Cup.

 The speed skating venue was converted into an athletics and football venue after the Olympics.
 Olympic Hall is in use for ice hockey and figure skating as of 2010.
 The ceremonial stadium was removed following the 1992 Winter Olympics though the monument that was at the ceremony remains as of 2010.

+Some venues will be used again during the 2030 Winter Olympics which Nice will be the main host city.